denjell-crabnebula/create-tauri-app/CONTRIBUTING.md

 - In `src/template.rs`, add an entry in the `Template` enum, and modify its methods if needed.
 - In `src/package_manager.rs` add your new template to the appropriate package manager in the `templates` method.
-- Modify `.scripts/generate-templates-matrix.js` and append the template name inside the template list for the appropriate package manager so the CI would run tests for it.
+- Modify `.scripts/generate-templates-matrix.js` and append the template name inside the template list for the appropriate package manager so the CI can run tests for it.
 - Before making a commit, make sure to run `cargo fmt --all` and `pnpm format` in the repo root.

 ## Financial Contribution

 Tauri is an MIT-licensed open source project.
 Its ongoing development can be supported via [Github Sponsors](https://github.com/sponsors/nothingismagick) or [Open Collective](https://opencollective.com/tauri).
-We prefer Github Sponsors as donations made are doubled through the matching fund program.